 Kidco Safeway Gate + KidCo Stairway Installation Kit

 At the top of the stairs, you need all the safety and stability of a hardware-mounted baby gate, but sometimes you don’t have a wall to attach a gate to.
-The KidCo Safeway Gate with the Stairway Installation Kit allows you to securely mount a baby gate to a bannister, without damaging the bannister.
+The KidCo Safeway Gate with the Stairway Installation Kit allows you to securely mount a baby gate to a banister, without damaging the banister.

 The hinge side hardware can even be mounted on an angled surface, for versatility in installation.
 And it has a quick-release hardware mechanism that allows you to easily remove the gate when it isn’t needed, which is helpful during times of heavy foot traffic on the stairs, moving furniture, or accommodating guests.
 The gate is available in black or white, CPSIA certified, and is 30.5 inches high, and 24.75 up to 43.5 inches wide.

-The KidCo Stairway Gate Installation Kit allows you to mound the KidCo Safeway Gate onto a stair bannister.
-This is ideal when you don’t have a wall available, and also provides secure mounting without damaging the bannister, even when the spindles are round or oddly-sized.
-If you have bannister on both sides of your stairs, you will need two kits.
+The KidCo Stairway Gate Installation Kit allows you to mound the KidCo Safeway Gate onto a stair banister.
+This is ideal when you don’t have a wall available, and also provides secure mounting without damaging the banister, even when the spindles are round or oddly-sized.
+If you have a banister on both sides of your stairs, you will need two kits.